convert to inert sum representation - a formal power series

 recurrence = value

-indicates that the output should be a recurrence for b(k) when a closed form for these coefficients, to represent expr as a Sum, cannot be computed; value can be true or false
+indicates that the output should be a recurrence for the series coefficients b(k) instead of a Sum; value can be true or false

 The convert(expr, Sum) command attempts representing the given expr as a "formal power series", expressed using the inert Sum command.
 For that purpose, two approaches are used: one is a Global approach, which aims at representing the whole expression as a Sum of terms of the form cn⁢x−an, with a representing a constant and cn a coefficient not depending on x, the main variable; another one is Local and consists of replacing, in expr, occurrences of mathematical functions in by their Sum representations - in this case the terms summed are of the generic form cn⁢f⁡xn, where f(x) is a mapping of x not involving functions for which a sum representation is known.
 The conversion to Sum does not include computing the sums.

 All the optional arguments accepted by the Maple convert/to_special_function network are allowed, so that one can restrict the application of convert to Sum in different manners.